retraigo/deto_website/content/events/technical-events/event6.md

 ---
-title: "Assembling & Disassembling"
+title: "Assembling & Dismantling"
 description: "Where Ideas Soar and Innovation Roars!
 Elevate your business dreams with the ultimate platform to showcase tech brilliance."
 date: "2024-02-24"
 ---

-# Assembling & Disassembling
+# Assembling & Dismantling

 ## Details